-This report was prepared using scientific principles and professional judgment in assessing available facts and presenting subjective interpretations.
-The professional judgments presented within this document are based on available facts within the limits of the existing information, budgeted scope of work, and schedule.
-It is RWDI's intent that the professional judgment and interpretive conclusions be utilized as guidance and not be necessarily construed as a firm course of action, unless explicitly stated otherwise.
-We make no warranties, expressed or implied, including without limitation, or warranties as to merchantability or fitness of the property for a particular purpose.
-The information presented in this report is not to be construed as legal advice.
+This report was prepared using scientific principles and professional judgement in assessing available facts and presenting subjective interpretations.
+The professional judgements presented within this document and based on available facts within the limits of the existing information, budgeting scope of work, and schedule.
+It is RWDI's intent that the professional judgement and interpretive conclusions be utilized as guidance and not be necessarily construed as a firm course of action, unless explicitly stated otherwise.
+RWDI makes no warranties, expressed or implied, including without limitations, or warranties as to merchantability or fitness of the property for a particular purpose.
+The information presented in this report should not construed as legal advice.